SoftUni/Programming-Basics-Book-Python-EN/chapter-04-complex-conditions-exam-problems.md

 - "**mm minutes before the start**" for arriving less than an hour earlier.
 - "**hh:mm hours before the start**" for arriving 1 hour or earlier.
 Always print minutes using 2 digits, for example "1:05".
-- "**mm minutes after the start**" for arriving more than an hour late.
+- "**mm minutes after the start**" for arriving less than an hour late.
 - "**hh:mm hours after the start**" for arriving late with 1 hour or more.
 Always print minutes using 2 digits, for example "1:03".

 ### Sample Input and Output